-D&B's Composite Risk Score also known as the "Triple Play" estimates the overall risk of a business by combining the Viability Rating, Delinquency Predictor, and Total Loss Predictor into a single, comprehensive score.
+The D&B Composite Risk Score also known as the "Triple Play" estimates the overall risk of a business by combining the Viability Rating, Delinquency Predictor, and Total Loss Predictor into a single, comprehensive score.
 Scale is 3-9, where 3 is the lowest risk and 9 is the highest risk.
-Available on approximately 20M U.S. businesses.
+Available on over 30M businesses in North America.

 Use for Granular risk knockout, Segmentation, Prioritization.

 An innovative solution designed to help you get an earlier picture of business risk or opportunity in ways that traditional assessments cannot provide.
-Advanced analytics are cutting through all the data that flows through D&B to transform 'digital smoke signals' into early warnings of possible future business behavior.
+Advanced analytics are cutting through all the data that flows through the Dun & Bradstreet Data Cloud to transform 'digital smoke signals' into early warnings of possible future business behavior.

 For example, a combination of material change events like an increase in spend, new site openings, and addition of new credit lines may be predictive of a business that is poised for growth and about to increase its buying power.
 This foresight will help clients anticipate behavior and place them ahead of the competition.

-Segment ID is available on approximately 13M US businesses.
-Scale is A-J indicating which of the following segments a companies is in: early sign of decay, decreasing demand, increase in borrowing, increase in scale, increase in demand, leverage for growth, organic growth, reduction in scale, spend growth, stable.
+The scale for Material Change Segmentation is A-J indicating which of the following segments a company is in: early sign of decay, decreasing demand, increase in borrowing, increase in scale, increase in demand, leverage for growth, organic growth, reduction in scale, spend growth, stable.

 Wondering how a company has been paying its bills?
 The D&B PAYDEX® Score is a unique indicator of a business’s payment performance over the past year—based on payment experiences reported to Dun & Bradstreet.
 The score ranges from 0 to 100, with higher scores indicating better payment performance.

 View a dashboard that allows you to interact and explore the D&B PAYDEX over time